printpanda525-eng/panda-3mf-accurate-toolbox/README.md

 1. Model or import geometry into Blender.
 2. Verify real-world size using the Measurements panel.
-3. Align objects and apply transforms if needed.
+3. Align objects and adjust transforms if needed.
 4. (Optional) Use the Virtual Build Plate to organize parts.
 5. Select an export folder.
 6. Export using **Export 3MF** or **Export Plates**.